 In addition, you’ll discover when new features are coming to the organic search results; get helpful reminders on topics like hacking and following Google’s Webmaster Guidelines; and learn about the latest updates to popular tools like the Search Console.

-Founded in 2003 by Loren Baker, Search Engine Journal – the site you’re on right now – provides industry news, analysis, insights, and guides for search marketers
+Founded in 2003 by Loren Baker, Search Engine Journal.
+Provides industry news, analysis, insights, and guides for search marketers

 Every day, you’ll find a steady stream of stories featuring tips and advice from SEJ staff, as well as a variety of respected and experienced voices from the search community

 We also run regular webinars on today’s hottest topics and talk to the top industry authorities, experts, and influencer on our Search Engine Nerds podcast

 In addition, SEJ also hosts SEJ Summit, an intensive one-day conference filled with quality education and networking.